floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml.md

 To use SAML with Dashboards/Kibana, it is necessary to configure the external URL of Dashboards/Kibana in the file `config/kibana.yml` in your Dashboards/Kibana installation.

-For Dashboards/Kibana 7.11 and newer versions, you can use the built-in setting `server.publicBaseUrl`:
+For Kibana 7.11 and newer versions, you can use the built-in setting `server.publicBaseUrl`:

 ```yaml
 server.publicBaseUrl: "https://kibana.example.com:5601"
 ```

-For older versions of Kibaba, please use the setting `searchguard.frontend_base_url`:
+For OpenSearch Dashboards and older versions of Kibana, please use the setting `searchguard.frontend_base_url`:

 ```yaml
 searchguard.frontend_base_url: "https://kibana.example.com:5601"
 ```

-Furthermore, the OIDC protocol requires special settings for the cookies used by Search Guard (For background information on this, see, for example, [this blog post at auth0.com](https://auth0.com/blog/browser-behavior-changes-what-developers-need-to-know/).
+Furthermore, the SAML protocol requires special settings for the cookies used by Search Guard (For background information on this, see, for example, [this blog post at auth0.com](https://auth0.com/blog/browser-behavior-changes-what-developers-need-to-know/).
 To achieve this, you need to add this to `opensearch_dashboards.yml`/`kibana.yml`:

 ```yaml
 searchguard.cookie.isSameSite: None